Fahdmoh01/chatterbug-exercise/README.md

             "length": 12
         }

-# Testing the /third-party-api route.[Optional Objective]
+# Using the /third-party-api route.[Optional Objective]
 * Make a GET request to view the web page of the top 10 most popular movies in the world right now according to the ThemovieDB
 ##
         GET http://localhost:8000/third-party-api